AMERICAN SAILBOAT PRE-LAUNCH AND END OF THE DAY SECURING

 F. Lower the RED center board line down about 6 inches.
 GREEN center board line pulls up center board.
 Lower the rudder with the down line about half way and secure it with the jam cleat.
 Decide what direction you want the bow pointed depending on wind conditions.
 G. Board your remaining crew by stepping into center of cockpit and keep their weight low to balance the boat.

-RETURNING TO THE DOCK - decide how you will be returning to dock with your crew.
-Being towed, paddling or sailing in.
-If you decide to be towed in LOWER and secure all sails with ties before being towed.
-Paddling in decide if sails are needed.
-Sailing in decide what sails you will need to maneuver to dock.
+I. Returning to the dock: First, decide how you will be returning to dock with your crew (being towed, paddling or sailing in).
+If you decide to be towed in, lower and secure all sails with ties before being towed.
+If paddling in, decide if sails are needed.
+If Sailing in, decide what sails you will need to maneuver to dock.

-Pull up GREEN CENTER BOARD LINE about half way and secure.
+J. Pull up GREEN CENTER BOARD LINE about half way and secure.
 Pull up rudder about half way and secure the up line to the jam cleat.
-SECURING AMERICAN SAILBOAT AT DOCK LEAVE BOAT IN A SHIPSHAPE CONDITION .
+K. SECURING AMERICAN SAILBOAT AT DOCK: Leave boat in a shipshape condition.
 Tie off halyards, raise center board and rudder and secure.
 Remove jib if non roller furling boat and put jib in sail bag .
 Roller Furling equipped boat install sail cover and secure cover with line so cover doesn't chafe jib when wind moves cover.
 Secure main sail ties to boom a install sail cover and secure both ends.
 Return jib in blue bag, PFD's and other equipment to proper storage areas at GSS - VHF marine radio OFF and put it on charging radio shelf using proper connector.
+L. Write up any issues you encountered so they can be repaired.